int-brain-lab/iblscripts/README.md

 # iblscripts

 ## Tests
-The `tests` folder contains the ibllib integration tests.
+The `ci/tests` folder contains the ibllib integration tests.
 These require a dataset found on FlatIron, in `/integration`.
 To run these tests...

  1. Download the integration test dataset from FlatIron vis Globus.